SeanKilleen/tf-whatsup/README.md

     -h, --help                Prints help information
     -t, --github-api-token    A GitHub Personal Access Token.
 If you generate one and pass it, you won't hit the smaller rate-limits of un-authenticated accounts
     -a, --all                 Typically we show one provider information at a time.
-This will show all of them without pause
+This will show all of them without pause -c, --caps                Instead of highlighting text, will show it in all caps with a '***' indicator at the start of a line
 ```

 ## The Use Case